alpas/alpasdev/src/main/resources/docs/validation.md

         required()
         min(8)
         max(32)
-    }.validate() // this validates your call right away and only proceeds if all the validations pass
+    }.validate() // validates your call right away and only proceeds if the validation passes

     // username should be valid at this point call.applyRules("email") {